MANIFEST

 The Fair CCP

-• Social network.
+• Social network of Stores.

 • Product publishing.